22 LR vs. 22 Mag: Which Rimfire Cartridge Is Better?

 Hunting

-When it comes to hunting, the 22 LR is at its best taking on small game like rabbits, squirrels, and raccoons while the 22 WMR is adept at taking larger varmints like coyotes and woodchucks or longer range targets like prairie dogs.
+When it comes to hunting, the 22 LR is at its best taking on small game like rabbits, squirrels, and raccoons.
+The 22 WMR is adept at taking larger varmints like coyotes and woodchucks, or longer-range targets like prairie dogs.

-Both rounds are excellent options for pest control, as a rimfire cartridge offers shooters a low recoil option at taking on smaller game animals while preserving the meat, if you’re into eating what you kill.
+Both rounds are excellent options for pest control.
+A rimfire cartridge offers shooters a low-recoil option for taking on smaller game animals while preserving the meat.

-Though many shooters will attest that they consistently take coyotes with their beloved 22 Long Rifle (and you most certainly can), it does not mean that it is the best option for these varmints.
+Though many shooters will attest that they consistently take coyotes with their beloved 22 Long Rifle (you might be one of them), it does not mean that it is the best option for the varmints.
 Most 22 LR ammo lacks the downrange kinetic energy to harvest larger game animals ethically and consistently.
 This is why many shooters prefer the 22 WMR for coyotes.

-The improved trajectory of the 22 Magnum also favors longer range shots for animals like prairie dogs, as these shots are typically taken at 100 yards or more.
+The improved trajectory of the 22 Magnum also favors longer-range shots for animals like prairie dogs, which are typically taken at 100 yards or farther.

 Although very powerful, the 22 WMR is typically not used for small game like squirrels, chipmunks, and rabbits.
-There’s nothing to say you can’t use a 22 Mag on these critters, but there won’t be much left of them either.
+No one’s saying you can’t use a 22 Mag on these critters, but there won’t be much left of them.

 Rimfire for Self-Defense/Home Defense?